-Matthew 14:3: "For Herod had laid hold on John, and bound him, and put him in prison for Herodias' sake, his brother Philip's wife.

-4 For John said unto him, It is not lawful for thee to have her."
+Matthew 14:3-4: "For Herod had laid hold on John, and bound him, and put him in prison for Herodias' sake, his brother Philip's wife.
+For John said unto him, It is not lawful for thee to have her."

 Now that's rather interesting, isn't it?
 This can only mean that John had been preaching against the sins of Herod.
-Instead of limiting his preaching to the topics of righteousness and Jesus and the gospel, he took some time to address the sins of the nation's political leaders.
+John must not have limited his preaching to the topics of righteousness, the Messiah, and the gospel.
+He took some time to address the sins of the nation's political leaders.

-This is not at all an unusual thing; in fact, it was quite common in the Old Testament.
-For example, Nathan confronted King David after he murdered Bathsheba's husband:
+This wasn't an unusual thing for prophets to do.
+In fact, it was common in the Old Testament.
+For example, Nathan confronted David after the king murdered Bathsheba's husband:

-- 2 Samuel 12:7: "And Nathan said to David, Thou art the man.
-Thus saith the Lord God of Israel, I anointed thee king over Israel, and I delivered thee out of the hand of Saul; - 8 And I gave thee thy master's house, and thy master's wives into thy bosom, and gave thee the house of Israel and of Judah; and if that had been too little, I would moreover have given unto thee such and such things. - 9 Wherefore hast thou despised the commandment of the Lord, to do evil in his sight? thou hast killed Uriah the Hittite with the sword, and hast taken his wife to be thy wife, and hast slain him with the sword of the children of Ammon."
+2 Samuel 12:7-9: "And Nathan said to David, Thou art the man.
+Thus saith the Lord God of Israel, I anointed thee king over Israel, and I delivered thee out of the hand of Saul; And I gave thee thy master's house, and thy master's wives into thy bosom, and gave thee the house of Israel and of Judah; and if that had been too little, I would moreover have given unto thee such and such things.
+Wherefore hast thou despised the commandment of the Lord, to do evil in his sight? thou hast killed Uriah the

+Hittite with the sword, and hast taken his wife to be thy wife, and hast slain him with the sword of the children of Ammon."

-But Nathan wasn't the first person to preach against the sins of the king.
+Nathan wasn't the only Old Testament prophet who preached against the sins of a king.
 The prophet Elijah confronted King Ahab after he had Naboth killed and stole his vineyard: